Emmanuelahdamilola/Responsive-Landing-Page----Mini-Project/README.md

 # 🚀 **SwiftSync AI - Responsive Landing Page Project**

 ## 📌 **Project Overview**
-This is a **responsive landing page** designed for **SwiftSync AI**, an AI-powered task management tool that automates workflows, integrates with popular apps, and provides smart reminders.
+This is a **responsive landing page** designed for **SwiftSync AI** (fictional service), an AI-powered task management tool that automates workflows, integrates with popular apps, and provides smart reminders.
 The project showcases essential web development skills using **HTML and CSS**.

 ## 🎯 **Features**
 - A **hero section** with a captivating introduction and call-to-action.